What is cervical foraminal stenosis?

 Foraminal stenosis refers to the narrowing of the vertebral openings (foramina) that house the spinal nerve roots as they branch off the spinal cord.
 These foramina protect the nerve roots as they travel from the spinal cord into the rest of the body.

 When a foramen in the cervical (upper) area of the spine shrinks in diameter, a nerve can become compressed, leading to pain and discomfort.

 Causes of foraminal stenosis in the cervical spine

 Foraminal stenosis of the cervical spine can be a common cause of chronic neck pain and other traveling symptoms, known as radiculopathy, in the shoulders, arms and hands.

 The causes of foraminal stenosis are a little more complicated.
-Stenosis can be the result of degenerative disc disease or other common conditions such as bulging discs, herniated discs, bone spur growths, and soft tissue damage.
-Generally speaking, however, spinal foraminal stenosis is simply the result of the regular wear and tear on the spine.
+Stenosis can be the result of degenerative disc disease or other degenerative spine conditions, such as:

 - Local neck pain or stiffness

 - Pain, numbness and tingling in the shoulders, arms or hands

 - Traveling pain along the nerve